Kota

 In Ireland, Paternity Benefit is a payment made to employed or self-employed people taking paternity leave.

-To apply for Paternity Benefit, complete an online application at the government website or fill out a physical form and send it via post to the concerned department.
+To apply for Paternity Benefit, employees must complete an online application on the government website or fill out a physical form and post it to the concerned department.

-We’ll discuss the application process in detail and also cover when you should apply for Paternity Benefit.
+We’ll discuss the application process in detail and cover when employees should apply for Paternity Benefit.

-There are two ways to make your Paternity Benefit application:
+There are two ways your employees can apply for Paternity Benefit in Ireland:

 A. Online Applications

-Complete an online application for Paternity Benefit at mywelfare.ie, provided you have a verified MyGovID account and a Public Services Card (linked to your mobile number).
+Employees can apply for Paternity Benefit online at mywelfare.ie if they have a verified MyGovID account and a Public Services Card linked to their mobile number.

-• If you are self-employed, your doctor must complete the PB3 (medical certificate for Paternity Benefit) form to certify your child’s date of birth.
+• PB3: This form is for self-employed individuals.
+A doctor must complete the PB3 form (Medical Certificate for Paternity Benefit) to certify the child’s date of birth.

-In the case of adoption, you must produce a declaration (certificate of placement) that contains the day of placement of the child.
+In the case of adoption, employees must produce a declaration (certificate of placement) that contains the child's day of placement.
 The date of adoptive placement refers to the day the child joins the care of a relevant household.

 B. Postal Applications

-You can apply for Paternity Benefit via post by requesting and filling out a PB1 application form and the required supporting documents (PB2 or PB3).
+Your employees can also apply for Paternity Benefit via post by requesting and filling out a PB1 application form and the required supporting documents (PB2 or PB3).

-You can send the filled application to the Paternity Benefit section of the Department of Social Protection at the address below.
-You’ll also have to request application forms from the same address.
+Employees can send the completed application to the Paternity Benefit section of the Department of Social Protection at the address below.
+They can also request application forms from this address.

 Paternity Benefit Section